hilaryrichardson/richardsonlab.github.io/research/index.md

 Download Hilary's full CV <a href="https://hilaryrichardson.github.io/static/HRichardson_CV_2020_web.pdf">here.</a>

 #### Open Science
 Our lab embraces open science practices.
-We share [data](https://openneuro.org/datasets/ds000228) and [stimuli](https://osf.io/spqgc/), pre-register analysis plans, and are engaged in continual efforts to increase the transparency & replicability of our research.
+We share [data](https://openneuro.org/datasets/ds000228) and [stimuli](https://osf.io/spqgc/), pre-register analysis plans, and are engaged in continual efforts to increase the transparency & reproducibility of our research.